arcweb/arcwell/README.md

 Docker-compatible containerization software.
 We recommend [Docker Desktop](https://www.docker.com/products/docker-desktop/) and have adapted our instructions and guides based on it.

+Read the instructions below if you prefer to develop directly on your host machine.

 ### 1. Expand local dev environment files